 - A. The auditor general shall: - 1.
 Prepare an audit plan for approval by the committee and report to the committee the results of each audit and investigation and other reviews conducted by the auditor general. - 2.
 Conduct or cause to be conducted at least biennial ANNUAL financial and compliance audits of financial transactions and accounts kept by or for all state agencies subject to the FEDERAL single audit act of 1984 (P.L.
 98-502) REQUIREMENTS.
 The audits shall be conducted in accordance with generally accepted governmental auditing standards and accordingly shall include tests of the accounting records and other auditing procedures as may be considered necessary in the circumstances.
 The audits shall include the issuance of suitable reports as required by the FEDERAL single audit act of 1984 (P.L.
-98-502) REQUIREMENTS so that the legislature, the federal government and others will be informed as to the adequacy of financial statements of the THIS state in compliance with generally accepted governmental accounting principles and to determine whether the THIS state has complied with laws and regulations that may have a material effect on the financial statements and on major federal assistance programs. - 3.
+98-502) REQUIREMENTS so that the legislature, the federal government and others will be informed as to the adequacy of financial statements of the THIS state in compliance with generally accepted governmental accounting principles and to determine whether this state has complied with laws and regulations that may have a material effect on the financial statements and on major federal assistance programs. - 3.
 Perform procedural reviews for all state agencies at times determined by the auditor general.
 These reviews may include evaluation of administrative and accounting internal controls and reports on these reviews. - 4.
 Perform special research requests, special audits and related assignments as designated by the committee and conduct performance audits, special audits, special research requests and investigations of any state agency, whether created by the constitution or otherwise, as may be requested by the committee. - 5.
-Annually on or before the fourth Monday of December, prepare a written report to the governor and to the committee that contains a summary of activities for the previous fiscal year.
+Annually on or before the fourth Monday of December, prepare a written report to the governor and to the committee that contains a summary of activities for the previous fiscal year. - 6.
+In the $\frac{\text{tenth}}{\text{FIFTH}}$ year and in each fifth year thereafter in which a transportation excise tax is in effect in a county as provided in section 42-6106 or 42-6107, conduct a performance audit that: